 Guide

-Driver Qualification Files and Truck Insurance Underwriting
+Driver Qualification Files and Underwriting

 In commercial truck underwriting, the driver file is often as important as the truck.
 An insurer pricing a one-truck owner-operator policy is essentially pricing the driver as much as the vehicle—and a driver with major violations, a short history, or an incomplete qualification file is harder to underwrite at standard terms.